 “Who cares who I have sex with?
 Who am I hurting?”

 I thought to myself, “Yeah, that’s a common view today.
 And it can be hard to explain why casual sex matters.
 But it does.”

 It’s hard to explain . . . but it’s even harder for people to believe when there are headlines like, “Half of U.S. Christians say casual sex between consenting adults is sometimes or always acceptable.”
 (See the 2020 research and detailed data here.)

 Yet, throughout thousands of years of Bible history, no message could be clearer:

 God does care who we have sex with.

 There are dozens of scriptures that condemn illicit sex.

 It is a huge deal with major consequences, despite what people may think today.

 Simple.
-Everything God says is intended to help us become happy and live “abundantly” (See John 10:10), both in this life and the next.
+Everything God says is intended to help us experience real joy and live “abundantly” (See John 10:10), both in this life and the next.
 So God warns us when something can interfere with our happiness and our ability to fulfill our purpose to glorify Him.
 Like a caring Father that He is, He warns of danger.
 Like this: